Newly published research details how a team of scientists used a virtual computer experiment to discover information strings with peculiar properties.

 Essential for life

-If one daughter cell after a division has a slightly altered information (maybe it provides a slightly faster metabolism), they may be more fit to survive.
-Therefor it may be selected and an evolution has started.
+If one daughter cell after a division has slightly altered information (maybe it provides a slightly faster metabolism), it may be more fit to survive.
+Therefore it may be selected and an evolution has started.

 Now researchers from the Center for Fundamental Living Technology (FLINT), Department of Physics, Chemistry and Pharmacy, University of Southern Denmark, describe in the journal Europhysics Letters, how they, in a virtual computer experiment, have discovered information strings with peculiar properties.